Review 6: I am not a body. I am free. For I am still as God created me.

 We are so confused about what brings us joy.
 We are quite convinced that our bodies can bring us joy.
 We are certain that a good romantic relationship would bring us joy.
 (Is that an oxymoron, “a good romantic relationship”?)
 We are very sure that giving up certain things in this world would bring us a great deal of pain.
 It takes time, and sometimes the illusion of “giving up,” to learn that we give up nothing.
 “It takes great learning both to realize and to accept the fact that the world has nothing to give” (M-13.2:1).

 “Pain is my own idea” (1:2).
 What a stunning statement!
 Pain is an idea I thought up independently of God.
 In fact, pain is thinking independently of God.
 Pain is trying to find happiness in this world.
 I have taught myself that the greatest pleasure of all is total autonomy, complete independence, absolute self-sufficiency.
 I have chosen this, and in doing so, invented pain.
 Now, I am unlearning what I taught myself.
 Now, I am learning to choose God’s Will instead of what I made, joy instead of pain.
-“I am teaching you to associate misery with the ego and joy with the spirit” (T-4.VI.5:6).
+“I am conditioning you to associate misery with the ego and joy with your spirit” (T-4.VIII.23:1).

 Let me realize today that in saying, “I am not a body,” I am choosing joy instead of pain.
 In continuing to affirm, “I am a body,” I am choosing pain instead of joy.